Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/en/01_adelphel_and_grinnaux.md

 The general order goes HMRT (Healer → Melee → Ranged → Tanks).

-- Healers are covered by the Tank LB3 (when it comes to the rewind).
 - Ranged and melee alternate sides when dropping the Light Puddles.
 - Tanks are last so healers are not rushing to top up the party before Pure of Heart resolves.
-- The final set of puddles are not in between the party and Haurchefant (when it comes to the rewind).

 This method for Pure of Heart allows for [full melee uptime with minimal movement](https://clips.twitch.tv/SuaveOddArmadilloSeemsGood-VfDpqFIoUkVKUF7Q).